 And if you are looking for an experienced team to monitor and manage your social engagement we recommend you read more about Widewail’s Engage Plus product.

-Your business’s Google My Business (GMB) page will likely be a primary driver of traffic and the central hub for your online reputation.
-Creating a GMB page is the first step to getting your business to show up in “local pack” or “map pack” search results.
+Your business’s Google Business Profile (GBP) page will likely be a primary driver of traffic and the central hub for your online reputation.
+Creating a GBP page is the first step to getting your business to show up in “local pack” or “map pack” search results.

 Appearing in local pack and Google Maps searches is important for the obvious reason that potential customers see these results first.

-Here is a step-by-step guide to setting up your first GMB page.
+Here is a step-by-step guide to setting up your first GBP page.